Iran national football team

-The Iran national football team (تیم ملی فوتبال مردان ایران), recognised by FIFA as IR Iran, represents Iran in international football and is controlled by the Football Federation Islamic Republic of Iran (FFIRI).
+The Iran national football team (تیم ملی فوتبال مردان ایران), recognised as IR Iran by FIFA since 2018, represents Iran in men's international senior football and is governed by the Football Federation Islamic Republic of Iran (FFIRI).

-At the continental level, Iran has won three Asian Cup championships in 1968, 1972 and 1976.
-The nation's best performance at the Olympics was reaching the quarterfinals at the 1976 Montreal Games.
-At the FIFA World Cup, Iran have qualified six times (1978, 1998, 2006, 2014, 2018 and 2022) but have never progressed beyond the group stages; they have however, won three matches: against the United States in 1998, Morocco in 2018 and Wales in 2022.
+At the continental level, Iran has won three AFC Asian Cup championships in 1968, 1972, and 1976.
+They have also won three Asian Games in 1974, 1990, and 1998.
+The nation's best performance at the world level was reaching the quarter-finals at the 1976 Summer Olympics.
+At the FIFA World Cup, Iran have qualified seven times (1978, 1998, 2006, 2014, 2018, 2022 and 2026) but have never progressed beyond the group stages; they have however, won three matches: against the United States in 1998, Morocco in 2018, and Wales in 2022.
+At the regional level, Iran has won four WAFF Championships and one CAFA Nations Cup.
+The team also won intercontinental AFC–OFC Challenge Cup in 2003.

 History

 Early years

 The Iranian Football Federation was founded in 1920.
-In 1926, Tehran XI (selected players from Tehran Club, Toofan F.C. and Armenian Sports Club) traveled across the border to Baku, USSR, this was the first away football match for an Iranian team.
+In 1926, Tehran XI (selected players from Tehran Club, Toofan F.C, and Armenian Sports Club) traveled across the border to Baku, Soviet Union; this was the first away football match for an Iranian team.
 This Tehran Select team is the predecessor of Iran's national football team.

 The first match that Team Melli played was on 23 August 1941, away at Kabul in a 1–0 win against British India while Iran's first FIFA international match was on 25 August 1941, away at Afghanistan.

-Iran won the Asian Cup three consecutive times (1968, 1972, 1976) to which the team has not been able to add since.
+Iran won three Asian Cups in 1968, 1972, and 1976, the latter being their most recent Asian Cup win.
 In 1978, Iran made its first appearance in the World Cup after defeating Australia in Tehran.
-Iran lost two of three group stage matches against the Netherlands and Peru.
-Team Melli managed to surprise some in the footballing community by securing one point in its first ever World Cup appearance against Scotland which saw Iraj Danaeifard cancel out an own goal scored by Andranik Eskandarian for the 1–1 draw.
+They lost two of three group stage matches against the Netherlands and Peru, and only earned one point by drawing Scotland, in a match that saw Iraj Danaeifard cancel out an own goal scored by Andranik Eskandarian for a score of 1–1.